 The Pharmacy Technician Certificate program seeks to prepare students to work as part of the healthcare team to provide care of patients under the direct supervision of a pharmacist in a variety of pharmacy environments including hospital, retail, and industrial complexes.
-The program includes didactic and laboratory components specifically designed to prepare students for entry into professional practice as a Pharmacy Technician and prepare them to sit for the Pharmacy Technician Certification Board (PTCB) exam.
+The program includes didactic, laboratory and clinical components specifically designed to prepare students for entry into professional practice as a Pharmacy Technician and prepare them to sit for the Pharmacy Technician Certification Board (PTCB) exam.

 An applicant must be a high school graduate or a general equivalency (GED) recipient and must pass math compass placement test with a score of 35 or higher.
 Applicants are required to complete a background check, health physical, and provide up-to-date immunization documentation.
-College policy effective Fall Semester 2011

-In accordance with the college mission statement, the philosophy of the Pharmacy Technician program is to provide a certificate education based on the Christian values underlying the educational efforts of the Sisters of Mercy of the Americas and the Sisters of Charity of Montreal (Grey Nuns).
+In accordance with the college mission statement, the philosophy of the Pharmacy Technician program is to provide a certificate education based on Christian values.
 The education of Pharmacy Technicians is responsive to national and community needs that are clearly supported by State of Ohio regulations, education, and credentialing in the field of Pharmacy Technology.